-The shrine is dedicated to the god of water and features a special paper fortune.
+The shrine is dedicated to the god of water and features a special omikuji (fortune) that can be floated on the water.
 At first it appears blank, but once placed on the water of the shrine's fountain, your fortune magically appears.

 Dine on kawadoko

-Kibune is a lovely village and worth a closer look.
+Kibune is a fantastic area and worth a closer look.
 Local Kyoto people would come to Kibune to escape the heat of the city.
 It's known for the kawadoko, or decks, that are built over the Kibune river, and are a natural form of air-conditioning.
 During the summer, you can enjoy a traditional Japanese meal atop a kawadoko, a truly unique experience.